-Will baby wake up if too cold?
+Will a baby wake up if they are too cold?

+That said, keeping the temperature between 68 and 72 degrees F is a good range in the summer and winter.
 When the room is too hot, research has shown that it can increase your baby’s risk of SIDS; when it’s too cold, baby can easily become uncomfortably chilly and wake up unnecessarily.

 Why do babies sleep with blankets over their face?

 If a baby is securely attached to their blankie or lovey, instead of crying out and needing mom or dad to comfort him back to sleep, he will find his beloved blankie, snuggle with it, sniff it, rub it on his face, and/or suck on it, and go back to sleep.
 This is your baby using his blankie to self soothe.

 Many moms find that they regularly use at least 10-12 baby blankets.
 If you do laundry every day, you will need fewer blankets.
 If you do laundry less frequently or send your laundry out, you may need twice as many.